apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 400: The user is invalid
  - 404: The user is unknown or the default identity can not be found.

-### Creating a JMAP user-set identity
+### Creating a JMAP user identity

-API to create a new JMAP user-set identity
+API to create a new JMAP user identity

 ```
 curl -XPOST http://ip:port/users/{username}/identities \